grandeurdev/arduino-sdk/README.md

 This matters a lot because you would never want your neighbor to control your air conditioner (that would be a horrible situation).
 That's what this entity has been designed for.
 A user can only interact with devices that are paired with it.

 When you pair a device with a user account, an access token is generated for the device.
-This token is what the device uses to connect to Grandeur Cloud.
+This token is what the device uses to connect to Grandeur.
 This token also delegates access of the device namespace to the Arduino SDK.
-The Arduino SDK takes this access token along with the project's API Key while doing `apollo.init()`.
-To read about the device's namespace and how the device's data is stored on Grandeur Cloud, have a look at the [Device Registry][Device Registry] section.
+The Arduino SDK takes this access token along with the project's API Key while doing `grandeur.init()`.
+To read about the device's namespace and how the device's data is stored on Grandeur, have a look at the [Device Registry][Device Registry] section.

 > ***NOTE***: A user cannot pair with a device that is already paired.

 ### Device Registry

-The device registry constitutes one of the key elements of Grandeur Cloud.
+The device registry constitutes one of the key elements of Grandeur.
 There are two types of approaches you see out there:

 * Those which deal with user's authentication only e.g. firebase and
 * Those which employ a device's registry e.g. Google IoT Core, to make sure no unauthorized devices get into your network.

 We wanted to combine the best of both worlds.
-This is why at Grandeur Cloud, not do we just authenticate a device on connection, we also maintain a device's registry for you.
-See [Authentication and Access][Authentication and Access] section for detail on how a device is authenticated on Grandeur Cloud.
+This is why at Grandeur, not do we just authenticate a device on connection, we also maintain a device's registry for you.
+See [Authentication and Access][Authentication and Access] section for detail on how a device is authenticated on Grandeur.

 When you register a device, you make it available in your project's network.
 Not just that, a new namespace is created for your device in the device registry.
 When your device comes online, this is where all of its data is stored, in the form of i) Summary and ii) Parms.